 Its new home offers a high-profile venue for rental events as well as a museum store featuring work by local artisans.

-Today, LSU MOA represents one of the largest university-affiliated art collections in the South and serves as a vital anchor for the Arts District in downtown Baton Rouge.
+Today, LSU Museum of Art represents one of the largest university-affiliated art collections in the South and serves as a vital anchor for the Arts District in downtown Baton Rouge.

-LSU MOA is one of the main partners in the Shaw Center for the Arts and shares the facility with the 325-seat Manship Theatre, the Museum Store, two workshop studios, classrooms, a sculpture garden, and the LSU School of Art Glassell Gallery.
+LSU Museum of Art is one of the main partners in the Shaw Center for the Arts and shares the facility with the 325-seat Manship Theatre, the Museum Store, two workshop studios, classrooms, a sculpture garden, and the LSU School of Art Glassell Gallery.